On the structure of instability in moduli theory: Combinatorial structures in moduli theory

 These sets naturally form an object $\ray (\{K_\alpha\}) \in \op{Fan}$. \end{const}

 \begin{rem} We use the phrase \emph{classical fan} to denote a collection of rational polyhedral cones in $\bR^N$ such that a face of any cone is also in the collection, and the intersection of two cones is a face of each.
-We expect that if $K_\alpha \subset \bR^N$ are the cones of a classical fan $\Sigma$, it is possible to reconstruct $\Sigma$ from the data of $\ray (\{K_\alpha\})$. \end{rem}
+If $K_\alpha \subset \bR^N$ are the cones of a classical fan $\Sigma$, it is possible to reconstruct the partially ordered set of cones in $\Sigma$ partially ordered by inclusion from the data of $\ray (\{K_\alpha\})$.
+Likewise one can recover the original $K_\alpha \subset \bR^n$ from the data of the inclusion $\ray(\{K_\alpha\}) \subset \ray(\{\bR^n\})$. \end{rem}